UZziell/moodle-bot/README.md

  So search for `updater` and `maintainer` executables in firefox directory and **delete** them.
 <!-- USAGE EXAMPLES -->
 ## Usage
-1. rename `secrets.py.example` to `secrets.py` and fill it with your moodle username and password.
+1. You can whether rename `secrets.py.example` to `secrets.py` and fill it with your moodle username and password\
+    or\
+    supply --username YOUR_USERNAME and --password YOUR_PASSWORD command line arguments when running the script.

 2. Add your weekly schedule to script